For Boards

 Questions to ask, and what to listen for.

-Nine questions a board can take into an interview with any firm under consideration.
+Nine questions a Board can take into an interview with any firm under consideration.
 The answers, and how they’re given, say what working with that firm will actually feel like.

 How many communities does each manager carry, and how does the firm think about that limit?
 The number itself matters less than how the firm thinks about it.
 Some firms scale by piling more communities onto each manager.
 The communities feel it: the manager becomes thinly stretched, unable to know any one community well.
 Other firms scale by adding managers.
 Ask which model the firm uses, and what they consider too many.

-Who actually answers the phone when a homeowner or board member calls?
+Who actually answers the phone when a homeowner or Board member calls?
 When the manager who runs your meetings is also the person who answers calls, the relationship and the work are in the same hands.
 Board members hear about issues directly from the person responsible for them.
 Homeowners reach a real human being who knows their community.
 Tools and team structures are useful when they support that relationship.
 They become a problem when they sit between the manager and the community — when the way to reach the manager is to file a ticket or log into a portal, and the reply comes from whichever team member is closest to the queue.
 Software shouldn’t be doing the relationship’s work.

 How long has the same manager been at this community?
 A different question from how long they’ve been at the firm.
 Boards rotating through new managers spend their time retraining each one instead of governing.
-A manager with years at the same community knows the property, the homeowners, and the board’s history without having to look it up.
+A manager with years at the same community knows the property, the homeowners, and the Board’s history without having to look it up.

 What’s in the base fee, and what gets billed à la carte?
 Ask for the line items most often billed separately.
 The answer separates firms that price honestly from firms that quote low and bill higher.
 The lowest base fee is rarely the lowest total.